Table of Contents

 Al Agua Patos specializes in various kinds of toasts – both savory and sweet.
 The vibe is relaxed and the food is crazy-cheap.
 I also loved the delicious juices on offer.

 Azahar was just a tiny little container coffee shop just two years ago…

-The new space is supsringly crowded (thugh you should be abale to fin seats) and comes with fast Wifi.
-It is tencially all outdoor so it;s a bit chilly whn Bogota cools down.
+The old home is still available for rent!
+The new space is surprisingly crowded (though you should be able to find a seat) and comes with fast WiFi.
+It is technically all outdoors so it’s a bit chilly when Bogota cools down.

-I also tried the desserts and pancakes which were equally good.
+I also tried the desserts and pancakes, which were equally good.

 Many hotels around Chapinero suffer from old hardware.
-The airport hotels are usually brand new and are built much above what you would expect from an airport hotel.
+The airport hotels are usually brand new and are much above what you would expect from an airport hotel.